Salt Springs State Park

 More than 12 miles of trails guide visitors through the beautiful park lands.
-The popular Fall Brook Trail passes three waterfalls and a gorge.
-The Hemlock Trail and Woodland Trail meander through one of the last old-growth forests in the state.
-Some trees in the forest are nearly 300 years old.
-Try the Meadow Trail to see the remains of walls and buildings.
+The popular Fall Brook Trail passes three waterfalls and a gorge, while the Hemlock Trail and Woodland Trail meander through one of the last old-growth forests in the state.
+In 2021, the park’s Fall Brook Natural Area was inducted into the Old-Growth Forest Network with trees estimated to be more than 300 to 500 years old.

 Other trails range in difficulty and cross diverse habitats.
 On the trails, keep an eye out for birds—more than 150 species have been spotted in the park.
 Two creeks cross the park and provide great spots to relax or fish for trout, which is stocked in the creeks each Spring.